Simula-UiB/CRHS/README.md

 Despite that CRHS equations currently are solely used for cryptanalysis, we believe that some concepts introduced by CRHS equations may be relevant for fields where BDDs are traditionally used.
-For example, it may be of interest that CRHS equations offer a solution to having linear dependencies in the decision variables of BDDs, meaning that we may move more towards [Akers'](https://doi.org/10.1109/TC.1978.1675141) [2] "definition" of a BDD.
+For example, it may be of interest that CRHS equations offer a solution to having linear dependencies in the decision variables of BDDs, meaning that we may move more towards [Akers'](https://doi.org/10.1109/TC.1978.1675141) [2] usage/meaning of a BDD.
 It would be interesting to further explore the eligibility of using CRHS equations in traditional fields of BDDs.

 ---
 **WARNING:** This tool was developed in an academic context and no part of this code should be used in any production